SplinterBike

 The SplinterBike is an invention by Michael Thompson.
 It is a 100% wooden bicycle which only uses glue to hold everything together.
 No bolts or screws were used.

 History

 On September 16, 2010, during the Tour of Britain, Michael Thompson (a veteran wood joiner) suggested to his friend James Tully (an amateur cyclist) that he could make a 100% wooden bicycle.
 James responded by saying that if Michael would build it, he would ride it.

 To consolidate these bold statements the two made a £1 bet.

 100% Wooden Bicycle Land Speed Record

-On August 18, 2011 the two made a successful attempt to set the 100% Wooden Bicycle Land Speed Record with an average speed of 11.3 MPH (18.2 km/h).
+On August 18, 2011 Thompson and Tully set the 100% Wooden Bicycle Land Speed Record with an average speed of 11.3 MPH (18.2 km/h).
 Because this was the first 100% wooden bicycle, all they needed was a successful run to measure the speed.

 Due to the use of a soft running track and mechanical failure, James was not able to drive the bike to higher speeds.